waimea-takinredharding/300DTD-task-manager-website-project-level-3/docs/0-requirements.md

 # Relevant Implications

-## NAME OF IMPLICATION 1
+## End-users

-Replace this text with a clear explanation of what the implication means.
+The end-user implications of a digital technology or digital outcome (e.g. a website) are connected to the specific needs of the end-user(s).

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+This project is focused on a small set of specific end users, so focusing on the specific needs of these end users is important.

 ### Impact / Considerations